-The Wright Nuclear Structure Laboratory (WNSL) at Yale University houses the world's most powerful stand-alone tandem Van de Graaff accelerator, capable of terminal voltages up to 20 MV.
+The Wright Nuclear Structure Laboratory (WNSL) at Yale University at one point housed the world's most powerful stand-alone tandem Van de Graaff accelerator, capable of terminal voltages up to 20 MV.

 The nuclear structure group studies the structural evolution of the atomic nucleus as a function of proton and neutron number.
 The nuclear astrophysics program centers on the study of the nuclear reactions involved in explosive nucleosynthesis.
 These programs conduct experiments both at the WNSL ESTU tandem and at radioactive beam facilities elsewhere (Oak Ridge, Michigan State, Argonne, TRIUMF, and Notre Dame, for example).
 The relativistic heavy ion group at WNSL participates in the STAR experiment at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory (BNL) and in the ALICE Experiment at the European Laboratory for Particle Physics Research (CERN).
 Both these experiments search for signatures of quark-gluon plasma formation.